Electronic Visit Verification

 What is EVV?

-Section 12006 of the 21st Century Cures Act requires that the North Carolina Department of Health and Human Services (DHHS) begins using an Electronic Visit Verification (EVV) system for Personal Care Services (PCS) by Jan.
-1, 2021 and for Home Health Care Services (HHS) by January, 2023.
+Section 12006 of the 21st Century Cures Act requires that the North Carolina Department of Health and Human Services (NCDHHS) begins using an Electronic Visit Verification (EVV) system for Personal Care Services (PCS) by Jan.
+1, 2021, and for Home Health Care Services (HHS) by January, 2023.

 EVV uses technology to record the times, dates and specific services that are given.
 These help make sure that people who should receive services, in fact, receive them.